GOLDCREST CORPORATION LIMITED

-|Foreign Exchange Earning ||NIL |
+|Foreign Exchange Earning ||: NIL |

-|Foreign Exchange Outflow ||Rs .402737/- |
+|Foreign Exchange Outflow ||: Rs .545964/- |

-MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY THAT OCCURRED DURING THE FINANCIAL YEAR TO WHICH THESE FINANCIAL STATEMENTS RELATEAS ON THE DATE OF THIS REPORT
+MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY THAT OCCURRED DURING THE FINANCIAL YEAR TO WHICH THESE FINANCIAL STATEMENTS RELATEAS ON THE DATE OF THIS REPORT.

 No material changes and commitments affecting the financial position of the Companyoccurred during the financial year to which these financial statements relate as on thedate of this report.

-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS OF THE COMPANY
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS OF THE COMPANY.

-There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status and the Companys futureoperations.
+There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status and the Company's future operations.

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF THE COMPANIESACT 2013
+PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF THE COMPANIESACT 2013.

-PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES
+PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES.

-The related party transactions are entered on arms length basis in theordinary course of business and are in compliance with the applicable provisions of section 188 ofthe Companies Act 2013 during the year under review.
+The related party transactions were entered into on an arm's length basis in theordinary course of business and are in compliance with the applicable provisions ofsection 188 of the Companies Act 2013 during the year under review.
 Accordingly thedisclosure of related party transactions as required under Section 134(3)(h) of theCompanies Act 2013 in Form AOC 2 is not applicable.

-The Company has formulated a policy on materiality of Related Party Transactions anddealing with Related Party Transactions which has been uploaded on the Companyswebsite and can be accessed athttp://www.goldcrestgroup.com/wp-content/files/RELATED_PARTY_TRANSACTIONS_POLICY.pdf.
+The Company has formulated a policy on materiality of Related Party Transactions anddealing with Related Party Transactions which has been uploaded on the Company's websiteand can be accessed athttp://www.goldcrestgroup.com/wp-content/files/RELATED_PARTY_TRANSACTIONS_POLICY.pdf

-AUDITORS AND AUDITORS REPORT
+AUDITORS AND AUDITORS REPORT.

 The notes to the Financial Statements referred to in the Auditors Report areself-explanatory and do not call for any further comments under Section 134 of theCompanies Act 2013.

 NUMBER OF BOARD MEETINGS CONDUCTED DURING THE YEAR UNDER REVIEW

-COMPANYS POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES
+COMPANY'S POLICY RELATING TO DIRECTORS' APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES

-The Companys Policy relating to appointment of Directors payment of managerialremuneration Directors qualifications positive attributes independence ofDirectors and other related matters as provided under Section 178(3) of the Companies Act2013 is furnished in "Annexure A" and is attached to this report.
+The Company's Policy relating to appointment of Directors payment of managerialremuneration Directors' qualifications positive attributes independence of Directorsand other related matters as provided under Section 178(3) of the Companies Act 2013 isfurnished in "Annexure A" and is attached to this report.